swannodette/swannodette.github.com/_posts/2014-07-23-a-closer-look-at-transit.md

 > and fragile programs.

 Yet people continued to enumerate existing formats which do not actually compete in the same design space as JSON.
-If you use some binary data format you are unlikely to be the target consumer of Transit.
-If you do use JSON, like the benefits of JSON and are OK with something comparable in performance to JSON, then Transit is well worth thinking long and hard about.
+If you only use a binary data format to convey values in your heterogenous system you are unlikely to be the target consumer of Transit.
+However, if some components of your system marshal JSON and you would prefer something comparable in performance to JSON when communicating with those components then Transit is well worth thinking long and hard about.

 Why?